IT21274466IO/CodeScale_Assesment-ReactNative/README.md

-# React Native Firebase Authentication and ThronesAPI Integration
+# React Native Firebase Authentication and ThronesAPI Integration - CodeScale Assessment

 This is a small React Native application that demonstrates Firebase authentication and integration with the ThronesAPI.
 It allows users to sign up, sign in, view a list of characters from the ThronesAPI, and view their profile information.